TrellixVulnTeam/swahilipython_SCMU/Doc/library/shlex.rst

 .. versionadded:: 3.6

-The :class:`shlex` class provides compatibility with the parsing performed by common Unix shells like ``bash``, ``dash``, and ``sh``.
+The :class:`shlex` kundi provides compatibility with the parsing performed by common Unix shells like ``bash``, ``dash``, and ``sh``.
 To take advantage of this compatibility, specify the ``punctuation_chars`` argument in the constructor.
 This defaults to ``False``, which preserves pre-3.6 behaviour.